-We generated a fixed number of samples for each class and subregion of classification.
+We generated a fixed number of samples for each class, subregion and subperiod for classification.
 However we used in the classification process only a random subset based on the class area proportion within each subregion, considering each year to be classified.
-To do this we previously adjusted linear simple functions to estimate the area of each class for each year from 1985 to 2022, based on the annual class area observed along the Collection 2 dataset.
+To do this we previously adjusted linear simple functions to estimate the area of each class for each year from 1985 to 2023, based on the annual class area observed along the Collection 3 dataset.
 These functions were used to estimate, for each year, the proportion of each class to train the classifier.
 Then, these annual proportions for each class were set to extract a subset of the available samples for the correspondent classification in each year.
-Whenever the classification resulted in overestimation or underestimation of the class after comparing with supplemental information (e.g.: Collection 2 maps, independent crop type maps, etc.) this proportion was adjusted changing the bias (intercept of linear regression model) accordingly.
+Whenever the classification resulted in overestimation or underestimation of the class after comparing with supplemental information (e.g.: Collection 3 maps, Landsat mosaics, independent crop type maps, etc.) this proportion was adjusted changing the bias (intercept of linear regression model) accordingly.
 Notwithstanding the above, a minimum number of 50 to 100 samples per class was set for each region and year, to ensure the correct detection of the less frequent categories.